-Can you sprout lentils!
-You sure can!
+Can you sprout lentils at home?
+You can!
 Learn how to sprout lentils at home and you can enjoy lentil sprouts benefits with very little extra work!

 Just popping in with a quick little post today about sprouting.
 More specifically, I want to tell you how to sprout lentils!